 Regular television watching could exacerbate all the short-term eye and vision problems.
 It may increase the risk of the baby developing myopia (nearsightedness) early in life, making it imperative to wear prescription glasses (6).
 According to the Centres for Disease Control and Prevention (CDC) Morbidity and Mortality report, among children between the ages of 2-17 years, 65.7% of boys and 64.6% of girls spent more than two hours of screen time daily.

-4. Interfere with beneficial activities
+4. May interfere with beneficial activities

 According to Frederick Zimmerman, Associate Professor of Health Services, University of Washington, “Exposure to TV takes time away from more developmentally appropriate activities such as a parent or adult caregiver and an infant engaging in free play with dolls, blocks or cars.”